Exercises for Overactive Bladder

-If you can’t find time to do 20 reps of squats a day, you may want to try and slowly incorporate them into your daily life.
+If you cannot find time to do 20 reps of squats a day, you may want to try and slowly incorporate them into your daily life.

 Going throughout your day, try to perform these in wherever you are.
 If you have a sitting job, perform them beside your desk.
 Start small with only five.
 If you are at a standing job, find a quiet place, perhaps even in the washroom, and do five squats.

-You can even do them in the elevator on your way to work.
-Ie. Leaving your apartment or at your workplace.
-Try doing them multiple times a day during a typically boring activity, and it may become a habit.
+You can even do them in the elevator on your way to work while leaving your apartment or at your workplace.
+Try doing them multiple times a day during a typically boring activity and it may become a habit.

 Exercises for overactive bladder is not always easy to start doing and to maintain long-term.
 We must find ways to make it work for us because these activities are extremely beneficial.
 OAB is not an easy condition to consistently battle.